C&C Yachts: Origin

-C&C joined forces with their builders and suppliers: Belleville Marine yacht builder Ian Morch, George Hinterhoeller of Hinterhoeller Yachts and custom builder Erik Bruckmann.
+C&C joined forces with their builders and suppliers: Belleville Marine yacht builder Ian Morch, George Hinterhoeller of Hinterhoeller Yachts and custom builder Erich Bruckmann.
 Together they formed a holding company, C&C Yachts Limited, officially formed on September 26, 1969., which was traded on the Toronto Stock Exchange with the help of an IPO by Walwyn, Stodgell & Co., an issue of 350,000 common shares at $4.50, providing the fledgling company with working capital of $1.5 million.
 The company started the mass production of fiberglass sailboats, a relatively new industry at that time.
 The sale of stock enabled C&C to build inventory in the off-season, which would then be delivered to dealers in the spring and early summer.
 It allowed efficiencies which were otherwise impossible.

 Owing to his degrees in engineering from the University of Toronto, and business administration from the University of Southern California, Ian Morch was made president.
 George Cuthbertson directed the design effort, Erich Bruckmann the custom work, and George Hinterhoeller managed production.
 The plant at Niagara-on-the-Lake was "a completely integrated operation" aside from lead keel casting.
 The plant contained a rigging shop, a metal shop, a wood shop, a fiberglass shop, a upholstery shop, and an assembly area.
 In the operation conceived by Hinterhoeller, the yachts were built in pits, as opposed to the traditional use of ladders to mount the erected hull and keel.

 In 1969 the customs tariff to import yachts from the US into Canada was 17.5% and C&C achieved sales of $3.9 million its first year.